-Juliet can be found working in our Arts Centre workshop on most Mondays, and also teaches spoon carving, string making, basket weaving, stool making, mat weaving, chopstick carving & other workshops within our Resourceful Skills workshop programme. @rekindle_nz & @ju_and_pip
+Juliet can be found working in our Arts Centre workshop, and also teaches spoon carving, string making, basket weaving, stool making, mat weaving, chopstick carving & other workshops within our Resourceful Skills workshop programme. @rekindle_nz & @ju_and_pip

 Images - Above: Juliet making a greenwood stool 2018, photographed by Justyn Denney.
 A tī kōuka bowl & mat woven by Juliet 2019.
 Below: Teaching a children's spoon carving workshop in our Arts Centre workshop 2018 (photographed by Johannes Van Kan).